Green Street (film): Plot

 Matt Buckner, an American college student studying journalism, is expelled from Harvard University after cocaine is discovered in his room.
 Though it belongs to his roommate Jeremy, Matt is afraid to speak up because Jeremy comes from a powerful family and is offered $10,000 for taking the blame.
 Matt reluctantly accepts the money and uses it to visit his sister Shannon, her husband Steve, and their son Ben in London.

-There, Matt meets Steve's younger brother Pete, a school teacher and football coach who leads the local football hooligan firm – Green Street Elite (GSE).
+There, Matt meets Steve's younger brother Pete Dunham, a school teacher and football coach who leads the local football hooligan firm – Green Street Elite (GSE).
 Steve asks Pete to take Matt to a football match.
 Though Pete is reluctant to take a "Yank" to a football match, he decides to take Matt to the game, thinking he might "learn something."

 Matt meets Pete's friends and his firm in The Abbey, their local pub, and they befriend Matt, with the exception of Pete's stubborn right-hand man and assistant Bovver, who takes an immediate dislike to Matt.
 A few pints in, they head to the match.
 Afterwards, Pete, Bovver, and the other firm members go off to fight some Birmingham City fans, but Matt decides that it is not for him and heads to the train home.
 On his way back, Matt is attacked by three Birmingham fans, but is rescued by some GSE members.
 Though grossly outnumbered, the GSE manage to fight off the Birmingham firm until reinforcements chase them off.
 Matt does well in his first true fight, is inducted into the GSE, and moves in with Pete.

 The GSE firm then head to an away game against Manchester United.
 Matt ends up sneaking onto the train to help when they are warned that 40 Manchester United firm members are waiting for them at the station.
 Bovver pulls the train's emergency stop handle and at Matt's initiative the firm persuades a van driver to take them into Manchester, posing as a moving equipment van for a film production.
 When past them, the GSE charge out to attack the United firm members.
 They win the fight and leave, taunting the United firm as they are arrested.